Antioxidant and Fibre Rich Foods That Naturally Boost Your Immunity

 Well, they’re definitely high on the list, but you might be surprised to see some of the other foods that are also great for maintaining a strong immune system.
 Pineapple, Brussel sprouts and tea, for example.

-In the long run, it’s easier, and it takes less time, to stay healthy than it does to get sick.
-Prevention is better than cure, I always say.
+In the long run, it’s easier – and it takes less time – to stay healthy than to repeatedly get sick.

 One of my favourite little things that works really well for me as an immune-booster is my green tea tisane.
 I drink it regularly through the cooler months.